HaxeFlixel/haxeflixel.com/src/documents/documentation/01_community/11-upgrade-guide.html.md

 ### Package Structure

 HaxeFlixel no longer has an `org` package.
-Everything is now included as ```flixel.package.Class``` This was a decision the core developers agreed upon, to make the package structure simpler and detach HaxeFlixel from old flash conventions.
+Everything is now included as ```flixel.package.Class```.
+For most cases you can just remove the ```org.``` from your import statements.
+This was a decision the core developers agreed upon, to make the package structure simpler and detach HaxeFlixel from old flash conventions.

 ### FrontEnds and the FlxG refactor